ChengJiale150/jupyter-mcp-server/README_EN.md

 1. **Start Jupyter Server**:

-    Use the following command to start the Jupyter Server in a way that does not block the current terminal, for example:
+    In the current project directory, use the following command to start the Jupyter Server in a way that does not block the current terminal, for example:

-    - `Window`: `start /b jupyter lab`
+    - `Window`: `start jupyter lab`
     - `MacOS/Linux`: `nohup jupyter lab &`

 2. **Get URL and Authentication Token**: